kibettheophilus/til/cs/concurrency-vs-parallelism.md

 ## Concurrency vs Parallelism

-Concurrency - tasks are executed at overlapping times within the same processor.
+`Concurrency` - tasks are executed at overlapping times within the same processor.

-Parallelism - tasks are executed at the same time in different processors.
+`Parallelism` - tasks are executed at the same time in different processors.

-NB: Both concurrency and parallelism can be achieved at the same depending on the design of the program being executed.
+ℹ️ Both concurrency and parallelism can be achieved at the same depending on the design of the program being executed.